rshubham2001/Responsive-NavBar/README.md

 # Responsive-NavBar
-This is aresponsive Navbar created using HTML, CSS and JavaScript.
+This is a responsive Navbar created using HTML, CSS and JavaScript.